kirkphippen/net-users-demo/advanced-practice/module-02-validation-error-handling.md

 # Stage specific files
 git add net-users-api/Models/ApiError.cs
-git add net-users-api/Controllers/UsersController.cs

-# Or stage all changes
+# Or stage all changes - preferred for this section
 git add .

 # Commit with a descriptive message